What is the Blue Economy?

 Hudson’s framing presents both elements as opportunities, which many environmental communicators, advocates, and decision-makers believe may be the only compelling framing that will result in the galvanization of stakeholders to usher in necessary breakpoint change to address wicked problems like climate change, biodiversity loss, and sustainability.

-Of course, given links to ecological protection and restoration and climate mitigation and resiliency efforts, these growing industries and sectors require better scientific understanding through research investment and priority, policy, and institutional support.
+Of course, given links to ecological protection and restoration, as wel as climate mitigation and resiliency efforts, these growing industries and sectors require better scientific understanding through research investment and priority, policy, and institutional support.
 Innovative finance approaches that expand or augment traditional capital investments, accompanied by innovative governance around investment, have the potential to address these considerations more robustly, while supporting opportunity.

-In addition, it has become a given, particularly in the latest rounds of multi-national deliberations on climate, biodiversity, and gatherings on UN SDG progress, that none of this is potentiality possible without private sector engagement.
+In addition, it has become a given, particularly in the latest rounds of multi-national deliberations on climate, biodiversity, and gatherings on UN SDG progress, that none of this is potentiality possible without private sector engagement (PSE).

 Partnerships Critical to Driving Opportunity

-As our work in sustainable fisheries has demonstrated, PSE typically takes the form of cross-sector partnerships and commitments from the public, private, and catalyst sectors to address requisite infrastructural and capacity challenges that support blue industry sustainability, while centering local and Indigenous communities and supporting blue ecosystems.
+As this work has demonstrated, PSE typically takes the form of cross-sector partnerships and commitments from the public, private, and catalyst sectors to address requisite infrastructural and capacity challenges that support blue industry sustainability, while centering local and Indigenous communities and supporting blue ecosystems.
+This includes solutions design, often in partnership with technical expertise and localization approaches, evidence-based change management, governance strengthening, and resiliency planning, among other important approaches and activities.

-These dedicated collaborations will become even more critical to Sustainable Impact as the Least Developed Countries and Small Island Developing States (SIDS) continue to bear the adverse impacts of ocean pollution, overfishing, and climate change, but also serve as critical suppliers of resources across the globe.
-And this will not mean simply private sector investment; rather, a focus on well-designed Blue Economy partnerships that:
+Dedicated collaborations like these will become even more critical as the Least Developed Countries and Small Island Developing States (SIDS) continue to bear the adverse impacts of ocean pollution, overfishing, and climate change, but also serve as critical suppliers of resources across the globe.
+This will mean accelerating private sector investment not necessarily as a stand alone approach; rather, as part of well-designed Blue Economy partnerships that:

-As Resonance co-founder and CIO Steve Schmida writes in his book, Partner with a Purpose, these types of partnership challenges must be addressed if meaningful and effective partnerships are to be designed and implemented effectively and for the mutual benefit of partners and stakeholders.
+As Resonance co-founder and CIO Steve Schmida writes in his book, Partner with a Purpose, these types of challenges must be addressed if meaningful and effective partnerships are to be designed and implemented effectively and for the mutual benefit of partners and stakeholders.
+With a global interest in ocean health, sustainability, and the growing Blue Economy, innovation and design, technical, facilitation, and implementation expertise will become even more critical to ensure project impact and partnership success.

 Don’t Miss out